Jojojoseph00/owlprojX/index.md

 ## Welcome to Owl-ProjX

-We are a newly founded web
+We are a young web development company founded by fresh Computer Science graduates with the aim of democratising web development.

-This is a temporary website for my web development.

-Note to self: Look up markdown Syntax

-#Is this bigger?
+Owl-ProjX is born from the frustration of witnessing pompous elitism affect computer science.
+While computer scientists' aim is to advance progress into the lives of all, we live in a world where the skilled are charging ridiculously their clients for technologies now essential to any business.
+Owl-ProjX garantees

 ### Some cute lil box thingy